asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 Another problem is that these metrics lack the team's input.
 The team would know best what metrics actually matter to them.
 By making the team aware of what problem the organization is trying to solve the team may be able to help come up with a different way to address the problem.

 ### Gaming Metrics
-Ron Jeffries has written an article about managing an agile team via metrics, Do You want Crappy Agile (link)?
-There he discusses that a majority of metrics are useless and will be gamed.
+Ron Jeffries has written an article about managing an agile team via metrics, [Do You want Crappy Agile] (http://ronjeffries.com/articles/016-03/you-want/)?
+There he discusses that a majority of metrics are useless.
+Furthermore, teams will game the metrics.
+If they are working as hard and as smart as they can and are beign asked to increase velocity, for example, story point estimates will increase.
+If they are being asked to get more stories done, they will write smaller stories.

 ### Agile Values at Stake
 When metrics are used to manage an agile team being asked to do more to increase a metric or decrease a metric the result is a gaming of the metric.
 This ruins transparency on the team further if metrics are used as a way to assert control over a cross-fuctional team the team loses ownership of their work and their ability to self-organize.